Bahai Library Online

 • UN website.

-United Nations Millennium Forum and Summit; United Nations; United Nations Summits; United Nations conferences; - Conferences; Millennium; Bahá'í International Community; Peace; World peace (general); Security; Disarmament; Wealth and poverty; Social and economic development; Human Rights; Sustainable Development; Environment; Globalization; Justice; Diversity; Prosperity; Equality; Solidarity; Tolerance; Nature; Cooperation; - Interfaith dialogue; Techeste Ahderom; New York, USA; United States
+United Nations Millennium Forum and Summit; United Nations; United Nations Summits; United Nations conferences; - Conferences; Millennium; Bahá'í International Community; Peace; World peace; Security; Disarmament; Wealth and poverty; Social and economic development; Human rights; Sustainable development; Environment; Globalization; Justice; Diversity; Prosperity; Equality; Solidarity; Tolerance; Nature; Collaboration and cooperation; Interfaith dialogue; Techeste Ahderom; New York, USA; United States (USA)

 • After the passing of her husband she travelled to four countries in southern Africa in response to a request from the National Spiritual Assembly of Botswana where she was known as the "beloved mother of our country".

-2000 Ridván The National Spiritual Assembly of Indonesia with its seat in Jakarta was restored.
+The National Spiritual Assembly of Indonesia with its seat in Jakarta was restored.
 A ban had been imposed on Bahá'í activities in August 1962 that severely restricted the actions of the Indonesian Bahá'í community.
-[Ridván Message 2001] National Spiritual Assembly, formation; Jakarta; Indonesia
+[Ridván Message 2001] National Spiritual Assembly, formation; Jakarta, Indonesia; Indonesia

 • See One-Year Plan, 2000: Introductory Letter by the Universal House of Justice.